georgiah/wikipedia-philosophy/README.md

 The first time this is run, it will create another file called `wikidict.p`.
 This is where the dictionary of visited articles is saved.

 The program selects a random Wikipedia article.
-You can specify the article to start from by passing the URL as a command line argument, for example:
+You can override this and specify the article to start from by passing the URL as a command line argument, for example:

 ```
 python philowiki.py https://en.wikipedia.org/wiki/Python_(programming_language)